Formulation

 • MMD-DRO;

-• Bayesian-based DRO: Bayesian-PDRO, PDRO
+• Bayesian-based DRO: Bayesian-PDRO, PDRO;

 • Mixed-DRO: Sinkhorn-DRO, HR-DRO, MOT-DRO, Outlier-Robust Wasserstein DRO (OR-Wasserstein DRO).

-Neural Network
+Approximate Fitting: Neural Network

 Given the complexity of neural networks, many of the explicit optimization algorithms are not applicable.
 And we implement four DRO methods in an “approximate” way, including: